 What the grid is

 A structural grid is a set of setting-out lines running in two directions.
-By convention, one direction is labelled with letters (A, B, C…) and the other with numbers (1, 2, 3…).
-The lines themselves are usually drawn light or dashed — they are reference geometry, not physical members.
+By convention, one direction is labeled with letters (A, B, C…) and the other with numbers (1, 2, 3…).
+The lines themselves are usually drawn light or dashed: they are reference geometry, not physical members.

 The power of the grid is in its references.
-A point at the intersection of line B and line 2 is "B-2".
-That single label locates a column, a connection, or a dimension precisely, and means the same thing to the designer, the engineer, and the crew.
+A point at the intersection of line B and line 2 can be called B-2.
+That shared reference helps locate a column, connection, opening, or dimension across coordinated drawings, provided the grids use the same origin and revision.

 Bays